uci-plrg/zen-ids/doc/experiments/ACCURACY.md

 ##### Profile Replay

 Since today's web applications use complex interactions such as JavaScript callbacks, it is rarely sufficient to build a *trusted profile* by simply crawling the site.
 Some prefix of the recorded HTTP traffic will need to be included in the *trusted profile*.
-For experiments that intend to test the accuracy of Zen IDS with a minimal set of training requests, we suggest the following steps to determine when the training process has converged:
+For experiments that intend to test the accuracy of ZenIDS with a minimal set of training requests, we suggest the following steps to determine when the training process has converged:

 1. Replay a set of HTTP requests.
   * If the *dataset* is beginning to converge, replay half as many requests as the last round.